Do you want to install Windows 11, but your PC is old or unsupported?

 Windows 11 Installation Assistant

-The easiest way to install a new OS is through the Windows 11 Installation Assistant (IA) application.
+The Windows 11 Installation Assistant (IA) application is the easiest way to install a new OS.
 With IA’s help, you will upgrade your Windows 10 to version 11 in a few simple steps.
 By installing this way, all your data and programs will remain intact.

 For clean installation and more flexible operation, I recommend the second option to create a USB flash drive with Windows 11.